SLICE alignment workflow

 Start left sheet alignment

-Turn on the left light sheet and bring the alignment pattern on the mirror into the field of view.
+Turn on the left light sheet and bring the mirror into the field of view.

 Click to expand.

-It is ok if the alignment pattern is blurry for this step.
+It is ok if the alignment marks are not in focus at this step.

 -